exafmm/pyexafmm/README.md

 <img src="static/performance.png" alt="Laplace" width="800">

 Here we use an order 5 multipole expansion, an order 6 local expansion, and constrain leaf nodes to contain a maximum of 100 particles.
 The target rank in our M2L operator compression is kept at 1.
+The benchmark was run on an Intel i7-9750H processor.

 ## System Requirements